jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-01.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 1.
+title: Chapter 1.
 "Of the Addition of Compound Quantities."
+part: I
+section: II
+chapter: 1
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 1.
-"Of the Addition of Compound Quantities."

 <span class="art">256</span> When two or more expressions, consisting of several
 terms, are to be added together, the operation is frequently